mjj29/streaminganalytics-github-sync/README.md

 This repository provides a tool to do bidirectional syncing between Github and Cumulocity Streaming Analytics EPL Apps.

-To use this you will need a Cumulocity tenant with the ability to run EPL Apps, running at least Streaming Analytics 10.18.
+To use this you will need a Cumulocity tenant with the ability to run EPL Apps, running at least Streaming Analytics 10.18.0.5, or any CD train (versions starting 24+).

 To deploy it: